autorope/donkeycar/docs/parts/odometry.md

-# Odometry
+## Odometry

-Odometry is way to calculate the speed and distance travelled of the car by measuring the rotation of its wheels using a sensor called an rotary encoder.
+Odometry is a way to calculate the speed and distance travelled of the car by measuring the rotation of its wheels using a sensor called an rotary encoder.
 This encoder can be on the motor, on the main drive shaft or on individual wheels.
 The advantage of using an encoder is that it "closes the loop" with your throttle, so your car can reliably command an actual velocity rather than just issuing a motor control which will produce a faster or slower velocity depending on the slope of the track, the surface or mechanical friction in your drive train while turning.
 In short, an encoder gives you much better control over your speed.

 Encoders come in various forms:
 * Quadrature encoders use hall-effect sensors to measure magnetic pulses as the shaft turns, and have the advantage of being very precise as well as being able to tell the difference between forward and reverse rotation